RoasterBoy/hsop/README.md

 ```
 Where:

-- _pagefiles_ is the name of hte directory where the page images are stored
+- _pagefiles_ is the name of the directory where the page images are stored
 - _imgsrc_ is the name of the directory where the metadata and marker images are stored
 - _exceptions_file_ is a CSV file that contains exceptions to the `regex` pattern for determining page headers from filenames.
 - _cemetery.html_ is the name of the output HTML file